zubairashfaque/my-site/_posts/2020-05-24-Project-Twitter-Sentiment-Analysis.markdown

 {% endhighlight %}

- ### 4. Time to find the most important character in Game of Thrones

  Is it `Jon Snow`, `Tyrion`, `Daenerys`, or someone else?
 Let's see!
 Network Science offers us many different `metrics` to measure the importance of a node in a network.
 Note that there is no "correct" way of calculating the most important `node` in a network, every `metric` has a different meaning.